 Building on a Budget with Martyn Jones

-Many players think that Pot of Duality and Solemn Warning are essential to the strategy of the Gravekeepers, providing them with answers to opposing monsters and helping them to find their key cards.
-Some would go as far as claiming that the Deck wouldn’t work without them.
+Many players think that [duality] and [warning] are essential to the strategy of the Gravekeepers, providing them with answers to opposing monsters and helping them to find their key cards.
+Some would go as far as claiming that the deck wouldn’t work without them.
 Here’s one Duelist to prove them all wrong: Martyn Jones!
-He made it all the way to the Top 16 of the YCS Paris, without playing a single copy of Pot of Duality or Solemn Warning!
+He made it all the way to the Top 16 of the YCS Paris, without playing a single copy of [duality] or [warning]!
 Let’s see how he pulled it off!